averinaleks/bot/README.md

 `free(): double free detected in tcache 2` when CUDA drivers are missing or misconfigured.

+When running with GPUs the `trade_manager` service automatically configures Python's multiprocessing start method to ``"spawn"``.
+Forking workers can lead to CUDA initialization errors, so the module switches to ``"spawn"`` on import.
+The default should work for most setups, but you may call ``multiprocessing.set_start_method()`` yourself before launching the service if you need a different policy.

 The `trade_manager` container needs extra shared memory.
 The compose file allocates 8GB via `shm_size: '8gb'` to enlarge `/dev/shm`.